Frequently asked questions

 Application

-In the “Structured Summary Template”, what text counts towards the 500 word limit?
+In the “Pre-proposal Template”, what text counts towards the page limit?

-Starting with the “Project Title”, all text provided by the applicant counts toward the 500 word limit; i.e. information provided under “Applicant Name and Institution” does not count.
+Starting with the “Project Title”, all text provided by the applicant counts toward the page limit; i.e. information provided under “Applicant Name and Institution” does not count.